A Wanted Man

 A Wanted Man is the seventeenth book in the Jack Reacher series written by Lee Child.
-It was published on 30 August 2012 in the United Kingdom, Australia and New Zealand and on 11 September 2012 in the USA and Canada.
+It was published on 30 August 2012 in the United Kingdom, Australia and New Zealand and on 11 September 2012 in the US and Canada.
 A Wanted Man won the "Crime Book of the Year" award by the National Book Awards.

-The book returns to the present timeline, continuing where Worth Dying For left off, whereas the preceding novel, The Affair, told some episode of the main character's past.
-The novel, like a majority of the Jack Reacher novels, is told from the third-person point of view.
+A Wanted Man returns to the present timeline, continuing where Worth Dying For left off, whereas the preceding novel, The Affair, told an episode of the main character's past.
+Like a majority of the Jack Reacher novels, it is told from the third-person point of view.

 Plot

-Jack Reacher, is heading to Virginia, his nose still broken from his last adventure (Worth Dying For).
-It is the middle of the night and he is hitch-hiking, trying to get a ride out of Nebraska, but no one is stopping for him.
-After an hour and a half of waiting, two men and a woman let him climb in and even ask him to help drive part of the way.
-They introduce themselves as Donald McQueen, Alan King and Karen Delfuenso.
-Reacher notices that the car's occupants tell him lies for no obvious reason and that the woman is very nervous.
-They ask him to take the wheel for a while as they rest from shifts at driving.
-McQueen and King sleep, though Karen does not.
-They pass two roadblocks where the highway police are searching for one or two males in dark suits who killed a man and took off in a Mazda.
-The Mazda is subsequently found with fingerprints; it is then believed by FBI agent Julia Sorenson and Sheriff Victor Goodman that after the murders the men went to a car park behind a nightclub, where they kidnapped a cocktail waitress Delfuenso and stole her car, an Impala.
+Following from his last adventure Worth Dying For, Jack Reacher, is hitch-hiking out of Nebraska to Virginia.
+He is picked-up by Donald McQueen, Alan King and Karen Delfuenso.
+They ask him to take the wheel while McQueen and King sleep.
+FBI agent Julia Sorenson and Sheriff Victor Goodman believe that, after a murder, the men kidnapped cocktail waitress Delfuenso and stole her vehicle.